Ednnut/CashlyPay/README.md

   - **index.js.** Provides routes to handle all the requests for the initial page, which shows a list of customers.
   - invoice.js.
 Provides routes to handle all the requests related to the invoice management (create, publish, cancel, delete).
   - management.js.
 Provides routes to render a list of contractor services that customer can purchase and also list all the invoices for the selected customer.
+- **/config/services.js.** Defines the service catalog displayed on the management page.
+You can override it by creating `config/services.json` or pointing `SERVICES_CONFIG_PATH` to another JSON file.
+Each item supports `id`, `name`, `priceAmount` (in cents), `description`, and `category`.
+- **ENV.**
+  - `SERVICES_CONFIG_PATH` (optional) – path to a JSON file with an array of service objects to show in the UI.
 - **/util.** The utility code initializes the Square SDK client.
 - **/views.** Provides the view (.pug) files.

+## Filtering services and invoices

+The `/management/:locationId/:customerId` page supports rich filtering through query parameters (and the UI uses the same parameters under the hood):

+- `q` and `category` limit the service catalog list.
+Categories map to the `category` field from `config/services.js`.
+- `invoiceSearch` and `invoiceStatus` refine the invoice list.
+Status is case-insensitive and accepts values such as `all`, `draft`, `scheduled`, `unpaid`, `paid`, `overdue`, or `canceled`.

+When you build links or integrate this page elsewhere, you can compose these query parameters directly to pre-filter the experience for a specific workflow.

+## Estimates and advanced invoices

+- Use **Estimates → New Estimate** on the management page to capture deposits, discounts, surcharges, and taxes in multiple currencies before creating an invoice.
+- Draft estimates are stored locally in `data/estimates.json` via `util/estimate-store.js`.
+Each entry keeps computed totals (including deposit/balance amounts).
+- Converting an estimate invokes `POST /invoice/convert-estimate`, which automatically creates a Square order with discounts/taxes/service charges and schedules deposit/balance payment requests on the resulting invoice.
+- Converted estimates reference the final invoice for fast auditing.

+### Recurring subscriptions

+- **Subscriptions → New Subscription** lets you define weekly or monthly recurring invoices, including start date, number of occurrences, usage add-ons, and preferred payment method (card, bank, manual).
+- Subscriptions are persisted in `data/subscriptions.json` via `util/subscription-store.js` and are rendered on the management page for each customer.
+- Creating a subscription automatically produces a scheduled Square invoice with the configured recurrence and accepted payment methods, so future invoices follow the cadence without manual work.

 ## Application flow